Portland is

-Safer streets for all people: Streets are public spaces and should be safe for bikes, wheelchairs, and transit: not just cars.
+Streets for everyone: Our roads and streets are public spaces and should be safe for transit, wheelchairs, walkers, and bikes: not just cars.

 Want to help?
 Just want updates on our campaign?